LittleAtariXE/Draconus2/README.md

   cd Draconus2
   ```

-2. If you wish to change the default IP address of the servers you create, you must edit the CONFIG.py file
+2. If you wish to change the default IP address of the servers you create, you must edit the CONFIG.py file.
+   In the CONFIG.py file, you will find numerous parameters such as code formatting, length of received packets, etc. If you wish, you can experiment with different settings.
+If something doesn't work as expected, you can adjust them.
+However, the only parameter you really need to concern yourself with is "DEFAULT_IP."
+You don't need to worry about the rest.

   ```sh
   nano app/CONFIG.py